AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/overview.md

 # Token-based authentication to AEM as a Cloud Service

+AEM exposes a variety of HTTP endpoints that can be interacted with in a headless manner, from GraphQL, AEM Content Services to Assets HTTP API.
+Often, these headless consumers may need to authenticate to AEM in order to access protected content or actions.
+To facilitate this, AEM supports token-based authentication of HTTP requests from external applications, services or systems.

 In this tutorial well explore how an external application can programmatically authenticate and interact with to AEM as a Cloud Service over HTTP using access tokens.

 >[!VIDEO](https://video.tv.adobe.com/v/330460/?quality=12&learn=on)